joraleoca/neural-network/README.md

 ## Requirements
 ### Core Requirements
 - Python 3.x
-- NumPy - for numerical computations
+- Cupy - for numerical computations

 ### Optional Dependencies
 - Matplotlib - for data visualization (only used for training debug)